piercefreeman/autopg/README.md

 Sequential scans can absolutely kill performance of your webapp, since it requires the database engine to iterate through all your table's data instead of just pulling from a much quicker index cache.

-We automatically configure your database with pg_stat, which transparently captures queries that you run against the database.
+We automatically configure your database with pg_stat_statements, which transparently captures queries that you run against the database.
 It puts the results in a regular postgres table so you can aggregate the stats like you do with any other Postgres data.
 While you're free to login as an admin user and query these stats yourself, we bundle a simple webapp to visualize these commands.
 For security this is disabled by default - if you want to enable it (which you should only be done in firewalled deployments), you can run:

 ```yml
 autopg: